 Hello, I have one of my greatest accomplishments to share with you today, homemade English Muffins.

 I am not really sure why I have hesitated so long before making these, all I can say is that I wish I hadn’t.
-My homemade English Muffins are a world away from their shop bought counterparts.
+Since these homemade English Muffins are a world away from their shop bought counterparts.

 They say that Breakfast is THE most important meal of the day, a couple of these English Muffins will certainly keep you going until lunchtime.